How to read candlestick charts

-Of course, candle charts are not the only type of chart available to traders.
-They are just one of many graphical representations of price action, which have developed alongside the markets.
+Candle charts are one of many graphical representations of price action, which have developed alongside the markets.

-In the chart above, we can discern a general trend within the price action over the lifetime of the chart, the high and low over the time frame and the change in the underlying over this period.
-But we can’t extract any more intelligence or information than that.
+From the line chart, we can pick out a general price action trend, the high and low prices, and any price change of the underlying during the observation period.
+Unfortunately, we can’t extract any more information than that.

-What candles tell us that other charts don’t and why they are better?
+What candles can tell us that other charts don’t, and why they’re better

-I think you can quickly see where the name comes from.
-Indeed the extensions from the Candles, which signify the high and low price points, are known as wicks.
+The illustration above shows you where the names come from.
+Indeed the extensions from the candles, which signify the high and low price points, are known as wicks.

-The use of open and filled candles (or colour coding) to signal bullish or bearish price action is a major plus point for candlesticks over bar charts, and it makes them far easier to use and interpret, for many traders.
-The shapes of the individual candles, which are rarely as symmetrical as the examples above, can also impart a great deal of meaningful data to traders.
+The use of open and filled candles (or colour coding) to signal bullish or bearish price action is a major plus point for candlesticks over bar charts.
+It makes them far easier to use and interpret, too.
+The shapes of the individual candles, which are rarely as symmetrical as the examples above, can also provide meaningful data to traders.

 Strange names, full of information

 These candles, and the patterns they form, can tell traders a lot about the psychology of the market — that is, the balance between supply and demand, or greed and fear, if you prefer.

 Let’s look at some examples to illustrate what we mean here.

 The shooting star is characterised by its long wick (tail), or upper shadow as it's formally known.
 Its long wick is combined with a small real body — the rectangular portion of the candle — to form the distinctive shooting-star shape.